The author is a guitarist and bassist with over 35 years of experience as a musician.

 I recall a show back in my gigging days where the guitar player of one of the bands on the bill with us used a tiny Fender practice amp.
 Why?
 Only he knows for sure, and it sounded terrible, but it certainly did save his back from carrying a big amp around.
 And, since it was mic'd up just like the big amps, the crowd heard him just fine.

-You don’t have to get that extreme, but choosing a great-sounding 1x12 or 2x12 combo amp can make your life a whole lot easier as a gigging musician.
-There are couple of different ways you can look at it:
+You don’t have to get that extreme, you can certainly gig with a small amp.
+Choosing a great-sounding 1x12 or 2x12 combo amp can make your life a whole lot easier as a gigging musician.
+There are a couple of different ways you can look at it:

-Some guitarists like 2x12 combo amps that put out as much power as a half stack.
-They’re just as loud, and, while the speakers will react differently, still have outstanding tone.
-The Fender Hot Rod DeVille and Peavey 6505 Combos are examples of a combo amps with some serous power and great tone.
+Some guitarists like combo amps that put out as much power as a half stack.
+They’re just as loud, and, while the speakers will react differently, they still have outstanding tone.
+The Marshall DSL40C, Fender Hot Rod DeVille, and Peavey 6505+ 112 Combo are examples of a combo amps with some serious power and great tone.

 Other guitar players like the sound of lower-wattage tube amps.
 Tubes sound best when they’re glowing hot, and getting your massive 100-watt Marshall head to that point at tolerable volumes will require a power soak.
 On the other hand, a 5 to 15-watt tube combo can be cranked to ten without crumbling the building.
 You’ll get some smooth, velvety overdrive that will sound incredible mic'd up.